 Quote: “I’m a Roman Catholic.
 I’m theologically in line with the Roman Catholic Church.
 I believe in the authority of the church, but I also have tremendous respect for my brothers and sisters in other Christian faiths.
 I recognize, as the Catholic Church does, that there are excellent teachings of the Word throughout other denominations.
 The elements of salvation are found in these churches as well.”—interview with Christianity Today, June 19, 2012

 Further reading: “Rubio: U.S. Foreign Policy Must Be ‘Infused’ With Religious Values,” Kurt Jensen, Catholic News Service

-This article was updated on May 14, 2019, to reflect Steve Bullock’s entry into the 2020 presidential race and to include the candidacy of John Delaney, another Democrat running in 2020.
+This article was last updated on June 25, 2019, to reflect Joe Sestak’s entry into the 2020 presidential race.